Proto-Samoyedic language: Phonology

 A fairly complex system of vowel phonemes is reconstructed for Proto-Samoyedic:

 The system is retained relatively faithfully in Selkup (though expanded with vowel length).
 Two of the vowel contrasts are however only retained in Nganasan: the distinction of front and back reduced vowels, and that of *i versus *e.
-For the remainder of the family, following the mergers *e > *i and *ə̈ > *ə, a further shared change is raising of *ä > *e.
+For the remainder of the family, following the mergers *e > *i and *ǝ̑ > *ə, a further shared change is raising of *ä > *e.
 Earlier works often thus give a slightly different transcription of several vowels:

 Even though the number of vowel phonemes was high, there were no long vowels or phonemic diphthongs.
-A peculiar feature of the reconstructed vowel system is the occurrence of vowel sequences, which consisted of any full vowel followed by the reduced vowel /ə/: for example, *tuə 'feather', *kåəså 'man'.
+A peculiar feature of the reconstructed vowel system is the occurrence of vowel sequences, which consisted of any full vowel followed by a reduced vowel: for example, *tuǝ̑ 'feather', *kåǝ̑så 'man'.
 These sequences were not diphthongs; the vowels belonged to separate syllables.
 Evidence of the vowel sequences has been preserved in only part of the Samoyedic languages, primarily in Nganasan and Enets.
 Wagner-Nagy (2004) lists the following examples: